instant-dev/orm/README.md

 `vector` field type.
 To install `pgvector` locally, follow the instructions in the GitHub repo above.

 **Note:** In order to use vector fields, `pgvector` will need to be enabled on every database you're working with.
-To enabled `pgvector`, assuming it is installed and you are using the [instant.dev CLI](https://github.com/instant-dev/instant), run:
+To enable `pgvector`, assuming it is installed and you are using the [instant.dev CLI](https://github.com/instant-dev/instant), run:

 ```shell